elias5000/clouds-aws/README.md

 You can run the command blocking to make it wait for the stack update to finish before terminating by using --wait or --events:

     clouds update --events app-server

+### change
+Use change sets to preview changes that will be performed on the stack

+Examples:

+    # create new change set
+    clouds change create app-server new-elb-certificate -d "Update the ELB to use the new certificate"

+    # get an overview of changes
+    clouds change describe app-server new-elb-certificate

+    # get a detailed description of all the changes
+    clouds change describe app-server new-elb-certificate --yaml

+    # execute a change set (and tail all the stack events until finished)
+    clouds change execute --events app-server new-elb-certificate

 ## Attribution
 [clouds](https://github.com/cristim/clouds) was first written in Ruby by [Cristian Măgherușan-Stanciu](https://github.com/cristim).
 Since it is no longer actively developed I completely rewrote clouds in Python adding all the features I missed while using the original clouds almost every day since it was first developed.
 Thanks Cristian, for all the hours of work I saved!